 The Mean Green Workshops were established in 2003 to provide a national level institute dedicated to the individual needs of diverse students.
 Designed for students of all levels of experience, the Workshops strive to meet your competitive needs, whether winning regionally or on a national level.

-UNT Mean Green Workshops students have won major tournaments in Policy and Lincoln Douglas debate throughout the nation, including the UIL State Tournament, the Kentucky Tournament of Champions, the NFL National Tournament, and the TFA State Tournament (the largest state tournament in the nation).
+UNT Mean Green Workshops alumni have won major tournaments in Policy and Lincoln Douglas debate throughout the nation, including the National Debate Tournament, Tournament of Champions, The National Debate Coaches Association National Tournament, The National Forensic League National Tournament, and the TFA & UIL State Tournaments.
 We are tremendously proud of the accomplishments of our alumni.

 The University of North Texas is a thriving university with a legacy of excellence in a broad range of academic areas.
 UNT is a student-centered research university and is the flagship of the UNT System.